For 100 years, Zonta International has contributed to help achieve a world free of violence against women and girls through service and advocacy.

 Please join us!
 And share your story!

-Please use the tools provided on the Take Action page to develop and conduct Zonta advocacy actions to end violence against women and girls worldwide.
-And remember to share your actions and their impact through Share your Story.
+Please use the tools (Public Relations Tools and Advocacy Tools) provided on the Take Action page to develop and conduct Zonta advocacy actions to end violence against women and girls worldwide.
+The tools provide helpful knowledge about violence against women to make your advocacy activities a success.
+And remember to share your actions and their impact through Share Your Story.
 These actions will be featured on the Zonta Says NO campaign webpage and official social media pages.

 If you need more details or if you have questions regarding the Zonta Says NO to Violence Against Women campaign and how you and your club can get involved, visit the FAQs page or email email@example.com.
 Together, we can make a difference in the lives of women and girls in our local communities and around the world!